Manage Money Better

 You Miss Out On a Refund – Most People Get One

 One of the biggest reasons people choose not to file their taxes is that they’re afraid they owe the government money and can’t afford another bill.
 If this is one of your concerns, there’s actually a good chance you’ll get a refund.
-Two-thirds of people do.
-And for the 2023 tax filing season (when we do our taxes for 2022), the government made changes to tax credits and deductions.
-They shifted tax brackets up slightly to account for higher living costs.
-As a result, many refunds are a little bigger this year.
+Most people do, or they don’t owe anything.

-As of March 13, 2023, Canada Revenue Agency (CRA) reports that of the 3.7 million returns processed since the start of this year’s tax filing season, 66% resulted in a refund.
-And the average refund was $2,172!
+As of May 24, 2026, Canada Revenue Agency (CRA) reports that of the 30.5 million returns processed since the start of this year’s tax filing season (for income earned in 2025), fifty-nine percent resulted in a refund.
+And the average refund was $2,000!

-Only 14% of tax returns resulted in a balance owing, which on average was $4,470.
+Twenty-four percent of tax returns resulted in a balance owing, which on average was $8,000.
 If you owe and file on time, even if you can’t pay, you avoid the late filing penalty and interest charges on that amount, on top of what you owe.
-Twenty percent of returns filed this year so far are nil returns, with no balance owing and no refund due.
-By filing a nil return these Canadians qualify for any federal and provincial income-tested programs or services in their province of residence.
+Seventeen percent of returns filed this year so far are nil returns, with no balance owing and no refund due.
+Even by filing a nil return these Canadians still potentially qualify for any federal and provincial income-tested programs or services in their province of residence.

-All of this means that the odds are in your favour that you will get a refund if you file your taxes.
-And with the high cost of living, any extra cash in your budget goes a long way to making ends meet and not relying on credit cards to get by.
+So, whether there is an unexpected refund waiting for you, or an amount owing, it’s still worth it to file on time and stay on top of your obligations.
+And with the high cost of living, any extra cash in your budget goes a long way towards making ends meet and not relying on credit cards to get by.

-While letting the government use your money for free for a year isn’t ideal, it does mean that you won’t face an income tax bill each April.
-The lump sum of money most of us will get can be used for anything from paying off debt, to jump starting an emergency savings account, or indulging in a splurge.
+While receiving a larger than expected refund each year can indicate that your employer or pension provider may be deducting too much income tax from your pay, most people are happy to get it back as a surprise savings they may have otherwise spent throughout the year.
+The lump sum of money most of us will get can be used for anything from paying off debt, to jump starting an emergency savings account, or even treating yourself to a little splurge.
 Take a look at your budget to see where you stand in relation to your goals before you decide how best to use your tax refund.

 12 Excuses People Make for Not Filing Their Taxes – Does Yours Stack Up?